kuleshov/deep-hybrid-models/README.md

 This subfolder contains code for fully-supervised explicit-density hybrid models in which the generative component is an auxiliary deep generative model, and the discriminative component is a convolutional neural network.

-We experiment with this approach in the paper, and show that training both methods improves the accuracy on MNIST and SVHN.
+We experiment with this approach in the paper, and show that training the two methods jointly improves classification accuracy on MNIST and SVHN.

 To run a model, you may use the `run.py` launch script.